This page gives you information on how to easily use Unix Timestamps in MySQL.

 Grouping Epochs

 Let's say you want to get statistics by month.
-This query groups months, and counts the number of visitor (records) in each month.
+This query groups months, and counts the number of visitors (records) in each month.
 We order by epoch to get all results in the right order.

-SELECT DISTINCT FROM_UNIXTIME(epoch,"%M, %Y") AS month, count(*) as numberOfVisits FROM mytable GROUP BY month ORDER BY epoch
+SELECT DISTINCT FROM_UNIXTIME(epoch,"%M, %Y") AS month, count(*) as numberOfVisits

 This outputs: